 White chocolate is not as toxic as milk or dark chocolate.
 However, the toxic ingredient theobromine can still be found in white chocolate and should not be fed to your dog.
 On the plus side, that means more chocolate for you!
 Read on to learn what you need to know about white chocolate, why your dog shouldn’t eat it, and what to do if your dog gets into your stash.

-Can Dogs Eat White Chocolate? – Is It Safe for Dogs?
+Can Dogs Eat White Chocolate?

-Why Should Dogs Not Eat Chocolate?
+Why Should Dogs Never Eat White Chocolate?

 Can My Dog Eat Sugar-Free White Chocolate?

 Sugar-free white chocolate is still not safe for dogs, even more so because there is a possibility that it contains xylitol to replace the sugar.
 Xylitol is toxic to dogs and can be life-threatening.

 Can My Dog Eat Treats Made With a Little White Chocolate?

 If your dog consumes treats such as a cupcake made with a little white chocolate, the chances of poisoning are very low.
 We understand that dogs can be sneaky and may find a way to nab a cupcake off the table or steal scraps off your plate.
 They will most likely be fine, but you should monitor your dog for any signs of stomach upset.

 How Much White Chocolate Can a Dog Eat?

 You should not feed your dog any amount of white chocolate, other chocolate, or candy.